richfaces/richfaces/TESTS.md

 Naming conventions
 ------------------

-In order to distinguish integration tests from unit tests, we adopted convention of using `IT` prefix (stands for integration test).
+In order to distinguish integration tests from unit tests, we adopted a convention of using an `IT` prefix (stands for integration test).
-Thuse each test class' name needs to start with `IT*`, e.g.:
+Thus each test class' name needs to start with `IT*`, e.g.:

 * `ITAutocompleteEvents`
 * `IT_RF12765`